risingwavelabs/risingwave-docs/versioned_docs/version-0.1.16/create-source/create-source-cdc.md

 ## Example

-Here is an example of creating a materialized source using the Kafka connector to consume data from Kafka topics.
+Here is an example of creating a table using the Kafka connector to ingest CDC data from Kafka topics.

 ```sql
 CREATE TABLE [IF NOT EXISTS] source_name (